opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/json.rst

 JSON Lines
 ----------

-You can use a JSON Lines file as a data source.
+You can use a JSON Lines file as a source.
 In JSON Lines files, each line is a one-line JSON document.
 The whole file is not a valid JSON document but each line is.

 Two modes are supported: